LOADING ...

 When the mercury is a frozen ball, and the stalks to kill

-Well, it was just that that day when I set out to look for Bill.
+Well, it was just like that day when I set out to look for Bill.

-Oh, the awful hush that seemed to me down on every hand,
+Oh, the awful hush that seemed to crush me on every hand,

-dazed, half crazed in the winter wild, with its grim heart-breaking woes,
+Half dazed, half crazed in the winter wild, its grim heart-breaking woes,

-And the ruthless strife for a grip on that only the sourdough knows!
+And the ruthless strife for a on life that only the sourdough knows!

-North by the compass, North I river and peak and plain
+North by the compass, North I pressed; river and and plain

 Passed like a dream I to lose and I waked to dream again.

-and plain and mighty peak--and who could stand unawed?
+River and plain and mighty who could stand unawed?

-North, aye, North, through a accurst, shunned by the scouring brutes,
+North, aye, North, a land accurst, shunned by the scouring brutes,

 And all I heard was my own word and the whine of the malamutes,